-This section provides information and procedures for resolving common cinema projector issues.
-If you cannot resolve a cinema projector issue, contact a Christie accredited service technician.
+This section provides information and procedures for resolving common projector issues.
+If you cannot resolve a projector issue, contact a Christie accredited service technician.

-7.1 cinema projector Does Not Turn On
+7.1 Projector Does Not Power ON

 - Check the wall circuit breaker to see if it is ON.
-If there is a problem with the wall circuit breaker, have a certified electrician investigate any electrical problem. - Check the status of the LEDs on the rear corners of the cinema projector.
+If there is a problem with the wall circuit breaker, have a certified electrician investigate any electrical problem. - Check the status of the LEDs on the rear corners of the projector.
 (Figure 7-1).
 If there is no activity, see #3. - Verify power by looking through the rear, right side grill.
 One LED should be present in the upper right.
 This indicates the LVPS has power.
 Another LED should be seen in the lower left indicating Main input.
-(Figure 7-2) - On the TPC, verify in the Operational Status region of the Main panel that there is no failure with PIB communication (PIB Status).
+(Figure 7-2)

-Figure 7-1 cinema projector Status
+Figure 7-1 Projector Status LEDs